 They are the kind who worm their way into homes and gain control over gullible women, who are loaded down with sins and are swayed by all kinds of evil desires, always learning but never able to come to a knowledge of the truth.
 Timothy 3:1-9

-Naive and trusting, the Princess fell for him, without realising the nastiness that lurked just under the charm.
+Naive and trusting, Joanna fell for him, without realising the nastiness that lurked just under the charm.
 Her desire was for a man who would put her first in his life.
 This did not seem to be an evil desire, but without wisdom it would prove to be her downfall.

 A violent man entices his neighbour, and leads him in a way that is not good.
 Proverbs 16:29.

-The Princess tried counselling, but was no match for Silver-Tongue, who could bend and twist things out of shape.
+She tried counseling, but was no match for Silver-Tongue, who could bend and twist things out of shape.
 He could alter a word, a sentence, or an entire phrase, so that the original meaning was lost or changed in his favour.
 He would throw words back at her to challenge her.
 He altered agreements, conversations, and events, to make her appear wrong, or stupid, or crazy.
 “I never said that” was a favourite statement of his.
 She would end up in tears.
 Forced to defend herself, nothing got resolved.

 Silver-tongue earned his name from the phrase “Silver-Tongued Devil”.
 His silvery words were wrapped in deceit and broken promises.